sjaehn/BWidgets/README.md

 ### Getting started ("Hello world!")

-Once B.Widgets is installed, you can start coding.
+Once B.Widgets is installed, you can create a helloworld.cpp file and start coding.
 You have to
 * include the widgets (or events, or ...) you need into your project,
 * create a main window,
 * create widgets (like a label),